-The MA in English consists of 30 credit hours (thesis plan, which includes six hours of thesis), or 32 credit hours (literature exam plan).
-In addition to these hours, students must demonstrate reading knowledge of a language other than English, pass the MA Qualifying Examination (unless choosing the literature thesis plan), and successfully defend a thesis.
+The MA in English with an option in Professional Writing consists of 30 credit hours (with thesis) or 33 credit hours (without thesis).
+In addition to these hours, students must fulfill the language requirement and pass the MA Qualifying Examination in Professional Writing.
 A description of the degree requirements and regulations appears on the following pages.